---

 **Incorrect formatting (won’t work):**

-The gateway domain determines which service processes your message.
+The gateway domain determines which email to SMS service processes your message.
 Modern business platforms use dedicated domains, while legacy carrier gateways used carrier-specific addresses.

 **Legacy carrier formats (discontinued in 2025):**